thinqhub/.github/profile/README.md

 ## 📈 Our Values

-At Nexthinq®, we prioritize our customers in everything we do, driving innovation that meets their unique needs.
+At ThinqHub®, we prioritize our customers in everything we do, driving innovation that meets their unique needs.
 We operate with integrity, transparency, and a commitment to quality, fostering strong collaboration both within our team and with our clients.
 Dedicated to continuous improvement, we embrace learning and growth to deliver the best possible solutions.

 - Customer-Centric Innovation: Every solution starts with our customers’ needs.
 We innovate with purpose, ensuring that our clients are always at the core of our advancements.
 - Integrity & Transparency: We believe in building trust through open communication, honesty, and ethical business practices in every project we undertake.